jimeharrisjr/bloom/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 bloom
 =====

-Scaling, counting Bloom filter for R using Rcpp bindings for [dablooms](https://github.com/bitly/dablooms/).
+** Forking Jim Hester's Bloom repo for maintenance and feature enhancement ** Scaling, counting Bloom filter for R using Rcpp bindings for [dablooms](https://github.com/bitly/dablooms/).

 Note the dablooms implementation requires an additional metadata id for insertions and deletions.
 This id is a monotonically increasing integer which is used to determine which scaling filter the item should be added or removed from.